 In what follows we prove Theorem~\ref{thm:tree-decomp}.
 We assume the underlying communications network is $T$ rather than $T^k$.
 Consider the following two tree operations.
-They are similar to the ones described in~\cite{ChangP17}, which are inspired by Miller and Reif~\cite{MillerR89}.
+They are similar to the ones described in~\cite{ChangP19}, which are inspired by Miller and Reif~\cite{MillerR89}.
 The second operation is parameterized by an integer $\ell \ge 2$.
-In our application we set $\ell = \Theta(k)$. \begin{description} \item \rake: Remove all leaves and isolated vertices. \item \compress: Remove all vertices that belong to some path $P$ such that (i) all vertices in $P$ have degree at most $2$, and (ii) the number of vertices in $P$ is at least $\ell$. \end{description} Let $\mathcal{A}'$ be the algorithm on the tree $T$ defined as follows.
-(1) Do $3d+1$ \rake{} operations; (2) repeat the following sequence $\log s$ times: perform one \compress{} and $\ell - 1$ \rake{} operations.
+In our application we set $\ell = \Theta(k)$.